Slldaoo/OM1/README.md

 ## Getting Started

 To get started with OM1, let's run the Spot agent.
 Spot uses your webcam to capture and label objects.
-These text captions are then sent to the LLM, which returns `movement`, `speech` and `face` action commands.
+These text captions are then sent to the LLM, which returns `movement`, `speech`, and `face` action commands.
 These commands are displayed on WebSim along with basic timing and other debugging information.

 ### Package Management and VENV